kamnyborg/semantic-kernel-mcp-workshop/SemanticKernelWorkshop.Lab5/readme.md

 - Let's put everything together!
 Create an MCP client, and use an MCP tool as a plugin in the agent.

 ## Instructions:
+THIS STEP REQUIRES THAT YOU HAVE COMPLETED LAB 3!

 1. Launch the project as-is, and see what happens
-2. Go to Program.cs and add the following code on line x:
+2. Go to Program.cs and add the following code for step 2:
 ```csharp
 kernel.Plugins.AddFromFunctions("UtcTimeTool", tools.Select(aiFunction => aiFunction.AsKernelFunction()));
 ```